Objective of the Winter School

 Structure and Pedagogy

-The winter school was spread over four days and the topics covered included basic economic concepts, introduction to oligopoly and game theory, econometrics, economics of horizontal agreements, exclusionary behavior and vertical agreements, defining market through relevant economic tools, market power, case study analysis, economics of networks and platform markets, merger analysis, antitrust damages and interface between IPR and Competition Law.
-Detailed agenda with information on sessions is provided in Annexure II.
+The winter school was spread over three days and the topics covered included basic economic concepts, introduction to oligopoly and game theory, econometrics, the economics of horizontal agreements, exclusionary behaviour and vertical agreements, defining market through relevant economic tools, market power, case study analysis, the economics of networks and platform markets, merger analysis, and antitrust damages.

 Faculty and Participants